jg-rp/bad-lang-tags/README.md

 ### Target a namespace

-The example targets task _talk_ pages, stops after it has scanned 50 pages, does not report unsupported `lang` attributes and writes CSV data to `talk.csv` in the current working directory.
+This example targets task _talk_ pages, stops after it has scanned 50 pages, does not report unsupported `lang` attributes and writes CSV data to `talk.csv` in the current working directory.

 ```bash
 python find_bad_lang_tags.py --namespace=1 --page-limit=50 --skip_unsupported_langs -o talk.csv